rahmedinfo/R-programming/Data Wrangling/getting-subset-of -data-structure.md

 # Getting a subset of a data structure
-***If You want to do get a subset of the elements of a vector, matrix, or data frame, the do the follwoing***
+***If You want to do get a subset of the elements of a vector, matrix, or data frame, then do the follwoing***

 ```
 # a sample vector